smb374/my-async-rs/book/src/layer/fst/fsm.md

 }
 ```

-This code can be viewed as an finite state machine, and can be visualized as the following diagram:
+This code can be viewed as a finite state machine, and can be visualized as the following diagram:
 ![](https://i2.lensdump.com/i/RkBbkv.png)

 Since the code is compiled to a finite state machine, the state can store the arguments for the future to run,
 the return value of previous future execution, etc. Because of this, the use of `Pin` and `!Unpin` is necessary.

 ## Why use `Pin` and why the generated code implements `!Unpin`?

-Consider the following async block:
+Consider the following `async` block:

 ```rust
 async {
     let mut x = [0u8; 4096];